English College, Valladolid

-The Royal English College (Spanish: Real Colegio de Ingleses) is a Catholic Seminary located in Valladolid, Spain, for the training of priests in England and Wales.
-It is under the patronage of St Alban.

-Men of varying ages and backgrounds spend an introductory year in Valladolid to discern their vocation and begin spiritual and human formation for Catholic priesthood.
-After their year in Valladolid, students typically proceed to seminaries in the United Kingdom and Ireland or to Rome.
+The Royal English College (Spanish: Real Colegio de Ingleses) is a Catholic seminary in Valladolid, Spain, that trains priests for England and Wales.
+It is under the patronage of St. Alban.
+Men of varying ages and backgrounds spend an introductory year in Valladolid to discern their vocation and begin spiritual and human formation.
+After their year in Valladolid, students typically proceed to seminaries in the United Kingdom, Ireland or Rome.

 History

 Robert Persons, an English Jesuit priest, founded the College in 1589, during the English Reformation, with the permission of King Philip II of Spain.

 The College was run by the Jesuits until their expulsion from Spain in 1767.
 This created a crisis for the College, which was bereft of faculty and students in one blow.
 Bishop Richard Challoner, Vicar Apostolic in London, was instrumental in securing the future of the College by amalgamating the three existing English Colleges in Madrid, Seville, and Valladolid, and securing staff from the English Mission and students from the English College at Douai.
 The College inherited the assets of the English College of St Gregory in Seville: it had been founded by Persons in 1592 and had become bankrupt by 1645.

 In 1998, the Catholic Bishops’ Conference of England and Wales endorsed the College as its Propaedeutic Seminary, following the encouragement for such seminaries promulgated by Pope John Paul II in his Pastores dabo vobis (1992).
 This endorsement established the introductory year of studies and formation at the College.